When to book a flight to Rio

 When planning your trip, it should be taken into consideration that businesses are usually closed from just before Christmas through to the beginning of January.

 The city is less crowded and prices are a bit lower during winter, from July to September.
-This is still a great time to visit, weather-wise, as there is very little rainfall and there are still sunny days, although the nights and some cloudy days can be a little chilly.
+This is still a great time to visit and chances of getting a cheap flight to Rio de Janeiro are high, weather-wise, as there is very little rainfall and there are still sunny days, although the nights and some cloudy days can be a little chilly.

 Cidade Maravilhosa or "Marvellous City" is what the locals call their beloved Rio and visitors coming off their Rio flights will quickly agree.
 Its recognisable landmarks: Sugar Loaf mountain, Christ the Redeemer and the beaches of Copacabana and Ipanema provide the dramatic backdrop to the world’s most decadent city.